nervosnetwork/ckb/util/rich-indexer/README.md

 ## Quick Start

-Running the Rich-Indexer with the default setting, which is SQLite-based, is a straightforward process, similar to the original CKB Indexer.
-No additional configuration is required; simply use the command-line option `--rich-indexer`.
+Running the Rich-Indexer with the default SQLite-based setting is as simple as using the original CKB Indexer.
+No extra configuration is needed; just apply the `--rich-indexer` command-line option.

 ```bash
 ckb run -C <path> --rich-indexer